 View the Webinar on the "Sign PAF" Requirement for Investigators & "Other Support" Review.

-The “Sign PAF/Sign Award Record” activity will be updated to include:
+The “Sign PAF/Sign Award Record” activity includes:

-- All investigators listed on a PAF must complete the “Sign PAF/Sign Award Record” activity (see following section)
+- All investigators listed on a PAF must complete the “Sign PAF/Sign Award Record” activity (see the following section)

 - Questions regarding investigator outside interest disclosure as it relates to the proposal.

 - Questions regarding investigator international engagements (e.g., appointments, resources).